Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how the vulnerability might be exploited.
-This example uses a simple HTTP POST request with a malicious SQL command embedded in the request body.
+Below is a conceptual example of how this vulnerability might be exploited.
+This is a hypothetical HTTP POST request that an attacker could send to a vulnerable endpoint.
+The malicious SQL command is embedded within the request body.

 Host: target.example.com